dannykryan/habitap/README.md

 ## Introduction

-Habitap was created for my final project at the School of Code full-stack developer bootcamp along with 4 other junior developers where we were tasked to build ap application using some of the skills we had leanred over the previous 12 weeks.
+Habitap was created for my final project at the School of Code full-stack developer bootcamp along with 4 other junior developers where we were tasked to build an application using some of the skills we had learned over the previous 12 weeks.

 ### Technologies